WordPress/openverse-api/api/docs/reference/search_algorithm.md

 > will be useful for understanding this section.

-Text analysis or tokenization is the broad process Elasticsearch follows to derive the index tokens for a given text document.
+Text analysis or tokenization is the broad process Elasticsearch follows to generate the indexable list of words for each document.
 A significant aspect of this for Openverse (and many applications) is [stemming](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/stemming.html).
-When Elasticsearch performs a full text search, it is searching the derived tokens, for which it has created quickly searchable index, rather than the original text itself.
-This means that the text analysis configuration applied has a significant impact on the way documents are searched and how relevance is calculated.
+When Elasticsearch performs a full text search, it is searching the index which maps stemmed words to a specific document, rather than the original text itself.
+This means that the text analysis configuration applied has a significant impact on the way documents are searched, how Elasticsearch calculates relevance, and, in particular, what terms are available for a given document.
+When searching for "animal", for example, if the document does not contain the word animal in any of the indexed fields, then it will _never_ be returned as a result (under the current configuration).
+Said another way: whether a document will be returned for a given query depends exclusively on the tokens derived when textual analysis is applied to the document.

 Openverse only applies our custom text analysis configuration to the "title", "description", and "tags" fields.
 All other fields use the